 While gaining experience in several group homes and locked facilities throughout Los Angeles, I obtained my master’s degree and became a psychotherapist.
 I have worked as a therapist, trainer, supervisor, clinic director and program director over the last 20 years in the Los Angeles area.
 My most recent mental health job was assisting Yale researchers in implementing a preventative program focused on adolescents and young adults at risk of developing schizophrenia, bipolar disorder and other severe mental health disorders.
 The program office was located in Compton, CA and I worked to implement the program in 30 surrounding cities, the most diverse in Southern California.

-During this time I immersed myself in the African American and Mexican cultures that are prominent there and was again mesmerized in the ways in which different people share their stories of hope, determination and love.
+During this time I immersed myself in the African American and Mexican cultures that are prominent there and was again mesmerized with the rituals and ways in which different people share their stories of hope, determination and love.
 I gained as much from them as they may have gained from me.

-The movement classes I teach incorporate movements and story telling ideas I learned from the Polynesian, Native Indian, African American and Mexican cultures as well as the simple symbolic movements we all use each and every day.
+The movement classes I teach incorporate movements and story telling ideas I have learned from the Polynesian, Native Indian, African American and Mexican cultures, as well as the simple symbolic movements we all use each and every day.